 Our experiential programming and strategic hospitality advisory services exist to complement our architectural and interior design work.
 Nothing is designed without first factoring in the experiences and vice versa – the outdoor activities are an extension of the design, meaning the guest experience continues when you leave the room.

 The experiential programming process at Luxury Frontiers begins from the ground up.
 Arriving at a new destination, our team will study the flora and the fauna, analyze the movement of water, analyze topography, as well as investigate the cultural and social aspects of the place.
 We’ll ask: Who lives here?
 What does this land mean to those who inhabit it?
 What does it represent from a historical, spiritual, anthropological, or even archaeological perspective?
 And how can this place sustain future generations?

-From an activity standpoint, this rigorous investigation of the land allows us precisely map the destination while also planning experiences for various skills sets and physical capabilities.
-The incline of a hill, the rising and falling of the ocean tides, and the species of plants that populate an area are all factors that will shape risk assessments, evacuation and contingency plans, guiding requirements, and gear and equipment selection, among other considerations.
+From an activity standpoint, this rigorous investigation of the land allows us precisely map the destination while also planning experiences for various skill sets and physical capabilities.
+The incline of a hill, the rising and falling of the ocean tides, and the species of plants that populate an area are all factors that will shape risk assessments, evacuation, contingency plans, guiding requirements, and gear and equipment selection, among other considerations.